 Organic products currently exported from Mexico into the U.S. must be certified to the USDA organic regulations.
 Two dozen USDA-accredited certifiers operate in Mexico and more than 1,600 USDA-certified organic operations operating within its borders.

-In October 2013, Mexico published implementing guidelines and regulations for organic production and marketing, which will be fully implemented in April 2017.
-These regulations require all organic products sold in Mexico to be certified under the Mexican organic standards or under an organic equivalency arrangement.
-The USDA and Mexico’s National Service for Animal and Plant Health, Food Safety and Quality (SENASICA) are evaluating each other’s systems to determine whether an organic equivalency arrangement could be established between the US and Mexico.
+Mexico’s Organic Products Law and regulations for organic production were implemented in April 2017.
+These regulations require all organic products sold in Mexico to be certified under the Mexican organic standards or to a standard that has been deemed equivalent under an organic equivalency arrangement.
+The USDA and Mexico’s National Service for Animal and Plant Health, Food Safety and Quality (SENASICA) are evaluating each other’s systems to determine whether an organic equivalency arrangement could be established between the U.S. and Mexico.

 Importing Organic Products to the U.S.

-Organic products imported to the U.S. from Mexico must be certified to the USDA organic regulations.
-In October 2016, the USDA and SENASICA established an agreement requiring import certificates for all organic products traded between the two countries.
+Organic products imported to the U.S. from Mexico must be certified to the USDA organic regulations by a USDA Organic Certifying Agent.

 Exporting Organic to Mexico

-USDA-certified products may be exported to Mexico.
+Currently, USDA-certified products may be exported to Mexico.
 Contact an accredited certifying agent for assistance with the requirements for exporting organic products to Mexico.
-In the coming months, Mexico will implement its own requirement for organic products shipped from the United States.
-The U.S. and Mexico hope to sign an equivalence arrangement to allow USDA-certified product to continue to be sold in Mexico under an organic equivalence arrangement.
+The U.S. and Mexico hope to sign an arrangement to allow USDA-certified product to continue to be sold in Mexico under organic equivalency arrangement.